 In this section of the article, we want to highlight a few points that you should bear in mind with an office fit-out.

 No industry standard – There is no universal standard as to what is included in each level of fit out.
 We recommend speaking with your landlord to make sure you understand exactly what will be included; for a CAT A fit-out.

 Doubling your budget – If you’re signing a lease on new office space, it’s important to note that you could pay twice for your office fit-out.

 Following the exit of an outgoing tenant from your new office space, the landlord will return the office space back to CAT A. This can involve replacing carpets, stripping out old partitions and re-painting surfaces back to a lettable condition.

 As you prepare to move into your new tenancy, you might find that the office’s CAT A fit-out goes against your brand and is not how you want office space to look.
 For this, you conduct a CAT B fit-out to create the office space you want, and good money gets spent twice.

 The solution: We recommend that you enquire with your landlord for a landlord’s contribution to the new carpet and paint that you want for your office.

 We work closely with our clients to provide and carry out CAT A and CAT B office fit outs.
-From relocation to refurbishing, we’re happy to hear and help you with your design requirements, why not take a read of our Case Studies.
+From relocation to refurbishing, we’re happy to hear and help you with your design requirements, why not take a look at our Projects.

 If you need any advice, get in touch.